 - providing centralised and cost-effective storage and retrieval services for the semi-active records of public sector agencies

-- identifying those State records which should be retained as State archives and authorising the disposal of those which should not
+- identifying State records that should be retained as State Archives and authorising the disposal of those which should not

-- documenting and 'cataloging' State archives in their functional and administrative context
+- documenting and cataloguing State Archives in their functional and administrative context

-- storing State archives in appropriate environments and ensuring that those stored elsewhere are also stored to the necessary standards
+- storing the State Archives Collection in appropriate environments and ensuring that those stored elsewhere are also stored to the necessary standards

-- using 'micro-' and 'macro-preservation' techniques to preserve the State's archives
+- using micro-preservation and macro-preservation techniques to preserve the State Archives Collection

 - making State records more than 30 years old available for public access and use